DPBayes/twinify/README.md

 Larger noise variance can negatively affect the learning so choosing too large values for q or Nₑ will likely give bad results.

+## Versioning

+Twinify version numbers adhere to [Semantic Versioning](https://semver.org/).
+Changes between releases are tracked in `ChangeLog.txt`.

+## License

+Twinify is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+You can find the full license text in `LICENSE.txt`.

 ## Citing Twinify

 When using Twinify, please cite